 On August 6, August 20, and October 8, 2020, the trial court held the remand trial.
-The trial court found that the City's 2013 rates did not increase the tax implicit in the electric rates beyond that grandfathered in 2006 and therefore no monetary refunds are warranted.
-First, the court found the 2006 grandfathered tax implicit in rates was 9.42%, not 10.66%.
+The trial court found that the City's 2013 rates did not increase the tax implicit in the electric rates beyond what was grandfathered in 2006 (when the Council approved the last rate plan prior to the adoption of Proposition 26) and therefore no monetary refunds are warranted.
+First, the court found that the grandfathered tax implicit in the 2006 electric rates was 9.42%.
 Second, the court considered what rate the City imposed in 2013.
 The court also found that the City intended the rate increase to substantially increase its reserves, which were depleted at the time.

 Third, the court agreed with the City that it could use its non-rate miscellaneous revenue from rents and grants to partially fund the GFT under Redding.
 Using staff's projections for the utility's net income, the court found the implicit tax was never projected to exceed approximately 8% over each of the five years the 2013 rates would be in place.
-The 2013 rates therefore did not exceed the amount grandfathered from 2006 of 9.42% and therefore the court would not order the credits it had previously.
+The 2013 rates therefore did not exceed the amount grandfathered from 2006 (9.42%) and therefore the court would not order the credits it had previously.

 In sum, rather than being required to refund some \$20 million over five years (e.g., some \$100 million), the trial court ordered no monetary remedy whatsoever.
-The trial court will likely enter a final judgment in December, at which point petitioners will be able to appeal.
+Additionally, there is no longer any order in effect requiring the City to cease making GFTs or requiring voter approval to make such transfers.
+The trial court entered in the remand trial on November 20, 2020.